Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 Conclusion

-I discussed different ways to record an image.
-We understand the basic principles of sensor saturation and SNR and reviewed examples of various computational and exposure techniques.
+I discussed different ways of capturing an image.
+We understand the basics of sensor saturation and SNR and have reviewed examples of computational and exposure techniques.
 Knowledge is crucial because it lets us do more with the camera and image-editing software.
 A good example is WS and the Enhanced Raw Format.
 Is Workspace always better than Lightroom or PhotoLab?

 Why does the camera's HDR function need bracketing?
 Because the shutter and aperture project a uniform exposure (image) onto the sensor.
 Study my previous articles for more information...